 Montreal Winter Hotels: Le Square Phillips

-Looking for a kitchenette with that choice location?
-Granted, you'll have to dash across Square Phillips and risk exposure to outrageously delicious maple products on its northwest corner or be faced with the city's best pizza on its east side to get to the closest Underground City entrance, but said run is swift.
+Looking for a kitchenette and a great location?
+Granted, you'll have to dash across Square Phillips and risk exposure to outrageously delicious maple products at the stand on its northwest corner or be faced with the city's best pizza on its east side to get to the closest underground city entrance, but said run is swift.
 Think 60 seconds at a slow, meandering pace.

 And if you can manage a short stroll east you'll also make it to Place des Festivals and Place des Arts, the heart of festival central in the city.
 Popular winter fests Montréal en Lumière and Nuit Blanche have their hubs there.

 Besides, guest raves speak for themselves.
 Le Square Phillips is one of the best hotels in Montreal, especially for families and small groups.Continue to 5 of 12 below.